Parallel compression algorithm for fast preparation of defect-free atom arrays: Summary

 \section{Summary}

-In summary, we have proposed an efficient atom rearrangement algorithm, the parallel compression algorithm, which provides a superior way of rearranging atoms starting from an initial partially stochastically loaded array to form a full defect-free atom array.
-The core idea is to divided the array into layers and to transfer multiple movable atoms in each layer by multiple mobile tweezers in parallel.
-The total time cost could be reduced to scale linearly as $N$, which is huge improvement compared to the contemporary single-tweezer algorithms.
-Moreover, the algorithm is easy to be implemented and have a small computation time.
+In summary, we have introduced the Parallel Compression Algorithm, an efficient approach for rearranging atoms and achieving defect-free atom arrays from an initially partially stochastically loaded array.
+The key idea of this algorithm is to partition the array into layers and employ multiple mobile tweezers to transfer multiple movable atoms within each layer in parallel.
+This parallelism strategy allows for a significant reduction in the total time required, with a best-case scenario of scaling linearly with $N$, representing a substantial improvement over existing single-tweezer algorithms.
+Furthermore, the algorithm is straightforward to implement and exhibits fast computation times.
+It can also be readily upgraded by utilizing multiple 2D AODs and integrating the stroboscopic techniques, leading to a further acceleration.

-The parallel compression algorithm will have important and vast applications in quantum simulation and computation in the noisy intermediate-scale quantum era.
-By combining the algorithm with state-of-art experimental techniques such as the gray-molasses loading for higher filling fractions~\cite{Grunzweig2010, Lester2015, Brown2019, Jenkins2022, Aliyu2021, Angonga2022} and the cryogenic environment for longer vacuum-limited lifetime~\cite{Schymik2021, Schymik2022}, even larger size of defect-free atom arrays could be achieved in experiments in the near future.
+The Parallel Compression Algorithm is poised to have significant and broad applications in quantum simulation and computation, particularly in the noisy intermediate-scale quantum era.
+By combining this algorithm with state-of-art experimental techniques such as gray-molasses loading to achieve higher filling fractions~\cite{Grunzweig2010, Lester2015, Brown2019, Jenkins2022, Aliyu2021, Angonga2022}, and employing cryogenic environments to extend the vacuum-limited lifetime~\cite{Schymik2021, Schymik2022}, it becomes possible to envision the realization of even larger defect-free atom arrays in forthcoming experiments.
+These advancements hold great promise for pushing the boundaries of quantum science and technology in the near future.